olsonbg/ssfit/README.md

 ssfit
 =====

-A program to calculate the reducing parameters of the Simha-Somcynsky (SS) equation of state (EOS).
+A program to calculate the scaling parameters of the Simha-Somcynsky (SS) equation of state (EOS).

 # Contents